Sarum College logo

 Award options:

-• Postgraduate Certificate in Christian Spirituality (one year)
+• Postgraduate Certificate (one year)

-• Postgraduate Diploma in Christian Spirituality (two years)
+• Postgraduate Diploma (two years)

-• MA in Christian Spirituality (three to five years)
+• MA (three to four years)

 The programme has built-in flexibility to adjust the pace to suit your lifestyle.